Dental Sedation - The lighter way to experience dentistry

 You become drowsy and unaware of any treatment, but you are still able to co-operate with the dentist.
 Because you remain conscious during dental sedation, you can understand and respond to requests from your dentist.
 However, you may not remember much about the dental treatment.

 Patients tell us that dental sedation is a wonderful feeling.
 They feel rested and peaceful.
 They are able to keep their anxiety under control and often experience a light floating feeling.
 The effects of dental sedation take some time to wear off after the appointment.
 The amount of time is dependant on the patient and the dose.
 You won’t be able to drink alcohol, drive or work machines during this time.
+You may be required to have someone accompany you after sedation.

 You will not be asleep during the procedure.
 It is now almost impossible to find a dentist that puts you to sleep.
 “Sleep” only occurs with general anaesthesia, and this is not provided in a UK dental practice.
 NHS dental sedation clinics used to offer this service previously, but the law changed in the 1990's.